-- monitor emerging trends and evolving best practices with respect to ESG - review, oversee, and discuss with management the implementation of the Company's ESG strategy and policies making change recommendations as appropriate - review and discuss with management the Company's internal and external communication strategies and approach with employees, investors, and other stakeholders regarding the Company's position or approach to ESG matters and provide recommendations as appropriate
+- · monitor emerging trends and evolving best practices with respect to ESG - · review, oversee, and discuss with management the implementation of the Company's ESG strategy and policies making change recommendations as appropriate - · review and discuss with management the Company's internal and external communication strategies and approach with employees, investors, and other stakeholders regarding the Company's position or approach to ESG matters and provide recommendations as appropriate

 The Corporate Responsibility and Sustainability Committee was established in July 2021 to assist the Board in discharging its oversight responsibility related to ESG matters (but excluding corporate structure governance) and to provide guidance to management on these matters.
 ESG matters include climate change effects, energy and natural resources conservation, environmental and supply chain sustainability, human rights, employee health, safety and wellbeing, human capital resources, diversity, equity and inclusion, public policy engagement, political contributions, corporate charitable and philanthropic activities and other ESG matters that are relevant and material to the Company.
+The Board has determined that each member of the Corporate Responsibility and Sustainability Committee qualifies as an independent director according to Nasdag rules.

-Nominating & Corporate Governance Committee
+Nominating and Corporate Governance Committee